skyfox69/jsapi/README.md

 ### The `api_params` method

-`api_params` can be used to read request parameters by an instance of an operation's model class.
+`api_params` can be used to read request parameters as an instance of an operation's model class.
 The request parameters are casted according the operation's `parameter` and `request_body` specifications.
 Parameter names are converted to snake case.